“To know the road ahead, ask someone coming back”

 I did, however, start a chronological file from day one, which I added to, every time I found a new piece of information with a date on it (because so much of dad’s stuff was undated, this was important), and recorded exactly where I found it, in which box (box numbers are important when you’re working through 150 of them!).

 It’s easy to get lost in the details of researching aspects of your family history.
 And, in truth, it can be never-ending… You could spend the next ten years researching!
-But you need to give yourself a deadline, and narrow the focus, if you want to get published.
+But you need to give yourself a deadline, and narrow the focus, if you want to finish the book and make it compelling to a wider audience.